-All of the keyboard shortcuts unique to this module are not changeable using WriteLog's Setup/Keyboard-shortcuts.
-Because those shortcuts defined in Keyboard-Shortcuts take priority, customizing the keys described here means the functions described here are simply not available.
+The keyboard shortcuts unique to this module are not changeable using WriteLog's Setup/Keyboard-shortcuts.
+Because the shortcuts defined in WriteLog's Keyboard-Shortcuts take priority, customizing the keys described here means the functions described above are unavailable.
 This includes Alt+S and Alt+R for sending and receiving QTCs.